Kansas Bible Camp

 What is the difference between the Main Campus and the East Campus?

-The Main Campus is located on 120 acres.
+The Main Campus is located on about 200 acres.
 Over 100 campers can come each week and learn about God's Word, play sports, make crafts and much more.
 The East Campus has a more personal feel.
 Interspersed with Bible lessons, Scripture memory, and group devotions, the camp program includes sports, games, and wholesome activities designed specifically for girls only.
 Some girls camps may have fashion shows, make-up parties, and aerobics.
 The size of the camp allows for individual attention and togetherness.

 The East Campus facilities are sometimes available in fall and spring for gatherings such as church retreats, family reunions, and picnics.